NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 ****

 `git reset` resets files added to the staging index.
+You can also use it to reset commits from the history.

+Hint: If you are using a `--hard` reset, you can still undo the change with the help of the ref log where git stores "meta" information about any change: `git reset --hard HEAD@{1}`.

 `git rm` removes the file from the working tree and also from the git index.